pingu014/Execute_Powershell_Script-Digispark_script/README.md

-# 🌊 Digispark Script -
+# 🌊 Digispark Script - Execute Powershell
 - Completed On: February 1th 2023

 ### How to use: